 Acoustic Sofa Bean Bags

-It's easy to spring into action after you have had the total rest and recouperation afforded by the Tundra Spring Acoustic Sofa.
-Sitting pretty with it's thick quilted Ambi spring sytem - it's a haven for your home with a classically contoured shell design.
+It's easy to spring into action after you have had the total rest and recuperation afforded by the Tundra Spring Acoustic Sofa.
+Sitting pretty with it's thick quilted Ambi spring system - it's a haven for your home with a classically contoured shell design.
 Use them in a home entertainment/cinema room, living room, study den or just a peaceful corner of your bedroom where you go to escape the rest of the housemates.
 Spring is always in the air (and near the floor) when you have one of these sofas lying around.

 Looks like a cookie cream up close (see swatch for visual reference) this beautiful fabric is predominantly a whit(ish) material with stylish flecks of grey/black and other neutral tones to add depth to the fabric and allow maintaining and cleaning it more of a breeze.

 Made from a durable hard-wearing fabric that has multi-layer aesthetic qualities and supreme tactility.
 Added scotch guard equivalent coating for stain resistance and easier maintenance of a light colour.
 Don't worry about the light colour, this is suitable for constant wear with commercial design projects, hotels, living rooms and kids playrooms.

 56% Polyester, 29% Viscose, 15% Cotton, 600gm weight.

 Rec.
 Filling Instructions: The Acoustic Sofa takes approx 300 litres of beans, but this may vary a little depending on the filling mix.
 The back of the product needs to be filled tightly, whilst the base should be quite giving and slightly baggy in order to be uber comfortable.
 Note that the ‘Ambient Lounge’ label should be on the right hand side of the product which means that the sofa is correctly positioned.